How To Do A California Business Name Search

 What information can be found on the California business entity database?

-The database search can find information on:
+The business database search can find information on:

 Registration Date – Date of filing with the Secretary of State

-Entity type – Such as a corporation, Limited Liability Company or non-profit
+Entity type – Such as a corporation, Limited Liability Company, or non-profit

-Status – “FTB Suspended” “SOS/FTB Suspended” or “Dissolved” means the business is not active in the state.
+Status – “FTB Suspended,” “SOS/FTB Suspended,” or “Dissolved” means the business is not active in the state.
 “Active” means the business entity is in good standing and all reports and filing fees are up to date.

 Entity Address – Address of the principal address

-Statement of Information – The last area contains the filings for the Statement of Information which is the annual update to the Articles of Incorporation / Articles of Organization.
+Statement of Information – The last area contains the filings for the Statement of Information, which is the annual update to the Articles of Incorporation / Articles of Organization.

-How do I form an LLC?
+How do I form a California LLC?

-After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
+After forming a Limited Liability Company, be sure to register for California business licenses and obtain an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.